Gibberlings3/Skills-and-Abilities/README.md

 **SPEAR:**  This weapon class allows the character to use Spears and Halberds.
 Druids can choose this class, but are restricted to Spears only.

 **CRITICAL STRIKER:**  This weapon style makes the character's critical hits more damaging.
-- Improved Critical (1 slot): The character deals an additional +1d6 slashing damage on critical hit with any weapon.
+- Improved Critical (1 slot): The character deals an additional +1d6 damage on critical hit with any weapon.
-- Power Critical (2 slots): The character deals an additional +2d6 slashing damage on critical hit with any weapon.
+- Power Critical (2 slots): The character deals an additional +2d6 damage on critical hit with any weapon.
-- Overwhelming Critical (3 slots): The character deals an additional +3d6 slashing damage on critical hit with any weapon.
+- Overwhelming Critical (3 slots): The character deals an additional +3d6 damage on critical hit with any weapon.

 **ARCHERY:**  This weapon style improves the character's use of ranged weaponry to include: Bows, Crossbows, Slings, and Darts.
 - Marksman (1 slot): The character gains a +2 bonus to damage rolls.